SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/process-metrics.md

 ## Process Metrics Alerts

-Sumo Logic provides out of the box alerts available via [Sumo Logic monitors](/docs/alerts/monitors/index.md).
+Sumo Logic provides out of the box alerts available via [Sumo Logic monitors](/docs/alerts/monitors).
 These alerts are built based on metrics datasets and have preset thresholds based on industry best practices and recommendations.

 **insert table**

-## Install the Host and Process Metrics app, Alerts, and view the Dashboards
+## Installing Host and Process Metrics and Alerts

-This page provides instructions for installing the Sumo App and Alerts for hosts and processes, as well as the descriptions of each of the app dashboards.
-These instructions assume you have already set up a collection as described in the [Collect Metrics from Host and Processes](https://help.sumologic.com/07Sumo-Logic-Apps/14Hosts_and_Operating_Systems/Host_and_Process_Metrics/Collect_Metrics_for_Host_and_Processes) App page.
+The next few sections provide instructions for installing the Sumo App and Alerts for hosts and processes, as well as the descriptions of each of the app dashboards.
+These instructions assume you have already set up a collection as described in the Collect Metrics from Host and Processes section.

 #### Pre-Packaged Alerts

 Sumo Logic has provided out of the box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your hosts and processes.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.

-For details on the individual alerts,  please see this [page](https://help.sumologic.com/07Sumo-Logic-Apps/14Hosts_and_Operating_Systems/Host_and_Process_Metrics/Host_and_Process_Metrics_Alerts).
+For details on the individual alerts, please see this [page](#Host-and-Process-Metrics-Alerts).

-#### Installing Alerts

 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing them a JSON or a Terraform script.

-4
 There are limits to how many alerts can be enabled - please see the [Alerts FAQ](/docs/alerts/monitors/monitor-faq.md) for details.

-##### Method 1: Install the alerts by importing a JSON file
+### Method 1: Importing a JSON file